oshaw8t-dev/ApexStack/README.md

 - Debug log viewer accessible from the tray
 - Fully painted UI — no native windows, no taskbar presence

-## Known limitations

-- Drag-to-create does not work with raw `.exe` icons on the desktop (Windows OLE Shell intercepts the drag).
-Use `.lnk` shortcuts instead, or add apps manually via Alt+Click → edit mode.

 ## Running from source

 ```bash